-- Utah March Madness First & Second Round: http://www.uteathletics.com/ncaa/ - Oklahoma City Women's College World Series Microsite: https://www.visitokc.com/wcws/
+Oklahoma City Women's College World Series Microsite: visitokc.com/wcws/

-Once your site has been developed, please send the URL to Levida Maxwell (Imaxwell@ncaa.org) for review and approval.
+Once your site has been developed, please send the URL to Nate Flannery (nflannery@ncaa.org) for review and approval.

-Should you have any questions, please contact: Levida Maxwell Coordinator, Digital and Social Media, Championships & Alliances 317-917-6356 Imaxwell@ncaa.org
+Should you have any questions, please contact:

-Social Media Guidelines
+Nate Flannery Championships & Alliances 317-917-6222 nflannery@ncaa.org

+SOCIAL MEDIA GUIDELINES

-Host institutions/conferences may use already established social media accounts (e.g. Facebook, Twitter, etc.) as a place to promote the hosting of an NCAA championship.
+Host institutions/conferences may use already established social media accounts (e.g., Facebook, Twitter) as a place to promote the hosting of an NCAA championship.
 However, host institutions/conferences should use marketing messages and assets supplied from or approved by the NCAA (links, web banners, flyers, updates, etc.).
 If the championship does not have an official NCAA social media page, a host is NOT permitted to create a social media page.
 The NCAA will make efforts to promote this championship on the established pages, as necessary.
-Please refer to NCAA.org/socialmedia for a listing of official NCAA social media accounts.
+Please refer to ncaa.org/sports/2021/3/3/ digital-social-media.aspx for a listing of official NCAA social media accounts